koenbeuk/EntityFrameworkCore.Triggered/README.md

 ### Priorities
 In addition to inheritence and the order in which triggers are registered, a trigger can also implement the `ITriggerPriority` interface.
 This allows a trigger to configure a custom priority (default: 0).
 Triggers will then be executed in order of their priority (lower goes first).
 This means that a trigger for Cat can execute before a trigger for Animal, for as long as its priority is set to run earlier.
 A convenient set of priorities are exposed in the `CommonTriggerPriority` class

+### Similar products

+- [Ramses](https://github.com/JValck/Ramses): Lifecycle hooks for EFCore.
+A simple yet effective way of reacting to changes.
+Great for situations where you simply want to make sure that a property is set before saving to the databsae.
+Limited though in features as there is no dependency injection, no async support, no extensibility model and lifeycle hooks need to be implemented on the entity type itself.
+- [EntityFramework.Triggers](https://github.com/NickStrupat/EntityFramework.Triggers).
+Add triggers to your entities with insert, update, and delete events.
+There are three events for each: before, after, and upon failure.
+A fine alternative to EntityFrameworkCore.Triggered.
+It has been around for some time and has support for EF6 and boast a decent community.
+There are plenty of trigger types to opt into including the option to cancel SaveChanges from within a trigger.
+A big drawback however is that it does not support recursion so that triggers can never be relied on to enforce a domain constraint.